queenskid/Week7-Identity/README.md

 - **Comment** all of the controllers (and actions), Models, DbContext, and Startup file.
   - These comments should be throurough, detailed, and should prove your understanding of the codebase

+### Day 2 (Class 33)
+Modifications **may** be required from your templated project....
+- Create 2 different types of users (Member-type and Admin-type)
+- Create a different registration page for the Admin page (this can be a hidden link)
+- Attach at least 4 claims (including their Role) to the registration process.
+- Redirect the user, dependant on their role, to a specific page, upon login (can you figure out how to lock down a page dependant on their Role?)
+- Create a standard CRUD controller to manipulate data within your site.
+An example of this is my "Pages" folder in the Demo Code (you may scaffold, but be sure you comment.
+If you choose not to scaffold, dont forget to add your new DBContext, and views appropriately)
+- Restrict your CRUD controller to specific access

 ## ReadMe
 A README is a module consumer's first -- and maybe only -- look into your creation.
 The consumer wants a module to fulfill their need, so you must explain exactly what need your module fills, and how effectively it does so.
 <br />